 When: Our working bees are open to everyone and are normally held on the first Saturday and third Sunday of each month April – December, from 9.00 am to midday.
-Our 2021 working bees commence on Sunday 21 March 2021.

 Where: The meeting point for working bees is usually Springwood Park, 198A Mt Barker Rd, Leawood Gardens, but PLEASE check our events page on FaceBook for the starting location and other details in case of any changes.

 Working bees often involve walking through the Reserve with others searching for and removing seedling olives and other weeds while enjoying the beautiful natural environment of the reserve.
 Opportunities are also available to assist with activities during the week.